hyurl/alar/README.md

 // src/app.ts
 import { ModuleProxy } from "alar";

-// Expose and merge the app as a namespace under the global namespace. declare global {
+// Expose and merge the app as a namespace under the global scope. declare global {
     namespace app { }
 }